Available in Classic and VPC

 A bucket is a space to store objects.
-To use Object Storage, at least one bucket must be created.
+To use Object Storage, at least 1 bucket must be created.
 You can create buckets easily and manage them conveniently in the NAVER Cloud Platform console.

 Create bucket